Wharton MBA Classes, Courses & Curriculum

 Flexible Core Courses

 More than half of the core courses are flexible in order to match your learning style, interests, and goals.
-Within each core area, the course choices offer additional flexibility in content, timing, and format.
+Within each different core area, the course choices offer additional flexibility in content, timing, and format.
 Subjects include:

 Operations, Information, and Decisions

-Options: Dynamic Marketing Strategy, Strategic Marketing Simulations
+Options: Dynamic Marketing Strategy, Strategic Marketing Simulation

-Options: Financial Accounting, Accelerated Financial Accounting, Financial and Managerial Accounting
+Options: Financial Accounting, Financial and Managerial Accounting

-Options: Corporate Finance, Accelerated Corporate Finance, Introduction to Corporate Finance
+Options: Corporate Finance, Introduction to Corporate Finance

 Options: Macroeconomics, Introduction to Macroeconomics